tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 ```

 You can ignore some of the clever coding in `MLP.__init__`.
 This ensures that
 all of the layers match up end-to-end dimension-wise.
+It also ensures the last
+layer is linear, meaning the neurons do not have an activation function
+attached.

 But this neural network is not built just with floating point numbers.
 Instead
 Karpathy uses this `Value` thing.
 What's that about?